 February 11 – I’m very much enjoying the sci-fi book I started reading yesterday – Native Tongue, originally published in 1984.
 The author is Suzette Haden Elgin.
 It was a popular book back in the day.
 It is about a society in the future USA that suppresses women.
 Today I went to the River Readers book club and Anne suggested a new book for us.
 We agreed on Ramona, a classic book by Helen Hunt Jackson about a half-Scottish, half-Native American girl living in Southern California.
 It was published in 1884 and was also very popular in its day, inspiring many places in Southern California to be named Ramona.
 For example, a town, Nuevo, renamed itself Ramona in honor of this fictional character.
 I got the Kindle version because the audiobook version is abridged, and I don’t like abridged audiobooks.
 I haven’t started reading it yet.
 I want to finish Native Tongue first.
 I know from years of experience that if I start a second novel, I’m very unlikely to finish either of them.
 One at a time seems to be working for me.
 I didn’t mention to the River Readers that I have a half-written novel manuscript about a girl who was also a California Native American, mixed with Mexican/Spanish heritage.
 I might be inspired to finish my manuscript by what I read in Ramona.
 Speaking of books I’ve written, I found out today that my novel, River Girl, is now in the Siskiyou County Library system… ready to be checked out.

 February 12 – I’m still reading Native Tongue … I’m on the fence between calling it interesting, or calling it a slog.
 As often happens, the sci-fi really doesn’t work well for me.
 So much isn’t understood.
 On the other hand, with a woman killing her husband after he sells her baby (behind her back) so he can have all her attention, and the baby being killed by linguistic scientists, and another baby being kidnapped for linguistic studies . . . there’s hardly a dull moment.
 So, I remain on the fence, but reading onward.
 I’m all caught up on my daily reading for the Bible in a year book and devotional about praying for your children.
 Hope that lasts.
 When I have only one day’s reading to do in those two books, it is easy.
 I’ve set up a little reading nook in my cargo van and that’s working out well for me.
 I find it easier to focus on my book reading while I’m away from the computer.
-Also, I’ve set some reading goals for 2020 finally (more on that later) and watched the Hopewriters webinar interview with Beth Moore, and I started reading Wild Women, Wild Voices: Writing From Your Authentic Wildness, but Judy Reeves.
+Also, I’ve set some reading goals for 2020 finally (more on that later) and watched the Hopewriters webinar interview with Beth Moore, and I started reading Wild Women, Wild Voices: Writing From Your Authentic Wildness, by Judy Reeves.
 I also started a 2020 Reading Journal in a notebook so I can take notes on the books I’m reading.
 I bought one book, a Kindle version of a classic, The Way We Live Now, by Anthony Trollope.
 It will be my choice for a book about one of the seven deadly sins… that’s a PopSugar Reading Challenge prompt this year.
 It is about greed, and has satirical humor.
 I’m looking forward to reading that but won’t start right away – I have several other novels to read first.

 February 14 – Happy Valentine’s Day!
 If you want to be my valentine just leave a comment at the bottom of this page.
 I won’t cry if you don’t… but anyhow..
 I skipped a day in this reading diary because I was so busy yesterday with writing a page for Valentine’s Day all about the Audible audiobooks I’ve purchased over the last year.
 That was fun!
 I really do love audiobooks.
 For me, they’re usually much easier to digest than print books, though I still am SURROUNDED by books and I have a full Kindle library as well.
 On my desk right now I have ELEVEN books and TEN journals – both art and writing journals – so that gives you some idea of what my life is like, notwithstanding audiobooks and Kindle!
-I’ still reading Native Tongue for fiction, currently on chapter eighteen.
+I’m still reading Native Tongue for fiction, currently on chapter eighteen.
 Yesterday I read 4 pages in my current art book: Creative License.
 I made a decision to read my art and writing books every other day, switching from one to the other.
 Today I’m planning to read chapter two in my writing book, Wild Women, Wild Voices.
 I’ll also be reading the Bible and my devotional, as usual.

 Today I made this border in my bullet journal using Kuretake watercolors and a silver Uniball Signo pen, and 1 John 1:5-7.